hriewe/emailEncryptor/README.md

 * Image support!
 (Distorting images to the point where no one can tell what they were, and then reversing that inside the program)

 ### Update Notes
+* The newest version of emailEncryptor is set up and ready for the new ciphers.
+Those will be out very soon.
+The code was also completely reformated and cleaned up.
+The caesar cipher now works much better.

 * emailEncryptor now runs with a user friendly GUI.
 The version here is optimized to run on a Mac machine, but it will work for any.
 If you find a bug with the program on your machine, please let me know so I can fix any problems.

 * emailEncryptor now takes the encrypted string and reverses it before it sends the email.
 This adds another layer to the encryption and makes it a little harder to crack.